Scott Hatteberg: Early life and career

 Hatteberg was born in Salem, Oregon.
 He played Little League in his native Salem, Oregon, and Canby, Oregon, and Pony League and American Legion baseball in Yakima, Washington.
 Hatteberg graduated from Eisenhower High School in Yakima in 1988.
 He was most valuable player of the baseball team and also lettered in football.
 He was team captain his senior year and batted .570 with seven home runs.

 Hatteberg attended Washington State University from 1989 through 1991 and played for the Washington State Cougars baseball team in the Pacific-10 Conference.
 The Cougars won the Pac-10 North all three years.
 He was captain and MVP in 1991 and as a catcher he formed a battery with future major leaguers John Olerud and Aaron Sele.
 Hatteberg played collegiate summer baseball in the Alaska Baseball League in 1989 and 1990.
 At Washington State, he was a member of the Alpha Gamma Rho fraternity.

 Hatteberg was a member of the United States national baseball team.
-At the 1990 Goodwill Games, he hit a home run against the Mexican national team.
+At the 1990 Goodwill Games, he hit a home run against the Mexico national team.
 In the 1990 Baseball World Cup, Hatteberg hit .292/.346/.417.